Our Program Goals

-- To offer a wide variety of courses in Greek & Roman culture and civilization, including Mythology, Religion, Gender and Sexuality, Politics, etc.
+To offer a wide variety of courses in Greek & Roman culture and civilization, including Mythology, Religion, Gender and Sexuality, Politics, etc.

   - To instill an understanding of the Classical past and how this heritage forms and remains vital to contemporary society and culture, in both positive and negative ways.

   - To offer students opportunities for interdisciplinary education integrated into the Classics major in History, Philosophy, Art History and other disciplines.

-Officers of the Department of Modern & Classical Languages, Literatures & Cultures are:
+  Officers of the Department of Modern & Classical Languages, Literatures and Cultures are:

   - MCLLC Chair - Jeffrey Peters (email@example.com)